Lori Vallow Daybell is sentenced to multiple life terms for killing her children

 The judge noted the "disgust" he saw on jurors' faces during the trial.
 The scene was horrific, Boyce said, adding that while law enforcement, jurors and he himself will be haunted by images of the children's bodies, he saw no sign that Vallow Daybell feels any remorse.

-For the first time, Vallow Daybell gave an accounting of her own actions — but she insisted she is not guilty of murder and said that her victims have visited her in spiritual form and are happy and busy in the afterlife.
+For the first time in the trial, Vallow Daybell gave an accounting of her own actions, speaking in court for roughly 8 1/2 minutes.
+But she insisted she is not guilty of murder and said her victims have visited her in spiritual form and are happy in the afterlife.

-"Jesus knows me, and Jesus understands me," she said, adding that she mourns those who died.
+"Jesus knows me, and Jesus understands me," Vallow Daybell said, adding that she mourns those who died.
 But, she added, "Jesus Christ knows that no one was murdered in this case."

-The lengthy trial was full of strange and shocking moments.
-Prosecutors say Vallow Daybell was motivated by arcane religious beliefs about "dark energy" and the "end times," and by her desire to pursue a life with her new husband, Chad Daybell — including conspiring to kill his late wife.
+Vallow Daybell said she underwent a personal transformation in 2002, when she says she had a near-death experience while giving birth to Tylee.

-Monday's sentencing hearing included four main phases: five victim impact statements; the prosecution's sentencing recommendation; the defense's sentencing recommendation; and the chance for Vallow to address the court.
+"I had access to heaven and the spirit world," she said, adding that while she was tempted to remain in the afterlife, she returned to her body.
+"Since then, I have had many communications from people now living in heaven, including my children" and other relatives, she said.

-Judge Boyce handed down his sentence after hearing victim impact statements from relatives of Tylee Ryan and Joshua Jaxon "JJ" Vallow, Vallow Daybell's children, whose bodies were found in 2020; and from relatives of Tammy Daybell, the previous wife of Chad Daybell — who also faces charges in all three deaths.
+Boyce handed down his sentence after hearing five victim-impact statements from relatives of Tylee and JJ, the children whose bodies were found in 2020, and from relatives of Tammy Daybell, the previous wife of Chad Daybell — who also faces charges in all three deaths.

-Thomas urged Boyce to impose on his client a 20-year fixed term with an "indeterminate" life sentence.
+Later, Bonneville County Public Defender John Thomas, who is one of Vallow Daybell's attorneys, urged Boyce to impose on his client a 20-year fixed term with an "indeterminate" life sentence, with her prison terms set to run concurrently.

 Prosecutor Rob Wood asked for the maximum sentence — several fixed life terms without the possibility of parole — saying Vallow Daybell had betrayed her children's trust in a horrific manner.